How to Get a 5 on the AP Literature Exam: Tips to Ace the Test

 Tools and Tips for the AP Lit Exam

 - Take advantage of the web.
-Here you can find lengthy or concise study guides, vocabulary, terms to know, etc. Check out this Figurative Language Guide that will help you ace all those types of questions (there's plenty of them).
+Here you can find lengthy or concise study guides, vocabulary, terms to know, etc.

 - If you cannot access a prep book, don't sweat it.
 If you have access to old exams and FRQ's, this is not necessary.
 While it may help for some for extra practice, it's perfectly possible to get a 5 without this manual.